pmotschmann/Empire/README.md

 15. __Education__

-    All jobs are currently unskilled labor, but eventually there will be high tech jobs which required educated workers, which in turn means there needs to be an educatino system.
+    All jobs are currently unskilled labor, but eventually there will be high tech jobs which required educated workers, which in turn means there needs to be an education system.